ahoso/PetOwners/README.md

 ## Testing

  ### Unit
-Unit Tests are set up and implemented using NUnit with Moq.
+Unit Tests are set up and implemented using NUnit 3+ with Moq 4+.
 To make tests avaiable and visualise in Test Explorer, used NUnit Test Adapter.

 #### Test Result